INTRODUCTION to 1995 Series Centering on Clergy Sexual Abuse in the Southern Baptist Convention, published in BAPTISTS TODAY

 Baptists Today became one of the free voices for those who were grieving over the take-over and wanted to remain connected to like-minded people.
-Among it's thousands of readers are people who have lost careers because of their refusal to go along with the right-winged thinking that now dominates the Southern Baptist Convention.
+Among its readers were many who had lost careers because of their refusal to go along with the right-winged thinking that now dominates the Southern Baptist Convention.

 The articles in this section are as timely today as they were in 1995.
 Parts of the articles will pertain specifically to structures and terms that will be familiar only to Southern Baptists or former members of this convention.
 Hopefully, this explanation will help readers to understand the context.

-Whether you are a Baptist or not, I trust that you will find in the articles many timely gems for any denomination, regardless of the year you are reading them.
-Today, almost a decade after publication, I still believe they are as applicable to our current place in the struggle as they were in 1995.
-Chances are they will remain so for decades, if not centuries, to come.
+Whether you are a Baptist or not, I trust that you will find in the articles helpful insights, regardless of the year you are reading them, even for generations to come.

 Articles in this series:

 Article 1: Struggles with Cancer Teach Disciplines of Patience, Hope

 Article 2: Churches Must Be Honest to Confront Sexual Abuse

 Article 3: Denial and Ignorance Hinder Answers to Severe Problems

 Article 4: 'Hold Hands in the Dark' with Victims of Violence